Learning and Remembering

 Semantic memory

-Stable knowledge about the world, such as abstract knowledge, knowledge that is necessary for understanding and using language, knowledge of principles, laws, and facts, and knowledge of strategies and heuristics
+knowledge that is necessary for understanding and using language, knowledge of

 Can operate independently from episodic memory